bhoomikamehta/swachh_bharath/README.md

 :boom: :heart: :star: :tea:

-Pratyush is a piece of :poop:
+Pratyush has a piece of :heart: